yasl-lang/docs/control-flow/control-flow.md

 ## Iterative For Loops
 Iterative for loops take the following form:

-`"for" ["let"] ID "<-" expr "{" { stmt } "}"`.
+`"for" ID "<-" expr "{" { stmt } "}"`.

-The expression can be any valid expression, although it is a runtime error if it does not evaluate to a list or table.
-Like numeric for loops, iterative for loops introduce their own scope, so the iteration variable will not continue to exist after the loop, if it was declared at the start of the loop.
+The expression can be any valid expression, although it is a runtime error if it does not evaluate to a list, table or string.
+Like numeric for loops, iterative for loops introduce their own scope.
+The iteration variable existed only inside the body of the for loop, and will not alter a variable of the same name from an outer scope.

 example:
 ```
-for let x <- ls {
+for x <- ls {
      echo x
 }
 ```